A fever isn’t always a problem. Defined as a temporary increase in body temperature, a fever is just a symptom, not an illness.

 In children, teething and immunizations may cause a slight fever for a day or two.

-When to Seek Help for a Fever
+When to Seek Help: How to Know When a Fever Is Dangerous

 You should seek medical attention for yourself or a child under the following fever scenarios: